 Total Course Duration

-The Pearson BTEC Level-5 HND Hospitality Management course offers a progression route for learners who wish to be employed in the Hospitality industry.
+The Pearson BTEC Level-5 HND in Hospitality Management course offers a progression route for learners who wish to be employed in the Hospitality industry.
 The Pearson BTEC Level-5 HND in Hospitality Management degree is particularly useful for learners who wish to progress to a Bachelors Degree.